badrisinghoo7/badrisinghoo7/README.md

 # 💫 About Me:
-Highly skilled full stack web developer proficient in JavaScript and experienced in the MERN stack.
-Strong problem-solving skills and attention to detail, combined with excellent communication and collaboration skills.
-Self-motivated and proactive, ready to collaborate with product managers, designers, and other developers to deliver functional and scalable web applications.
+Experienced MERN stack developer with strong JavaScript skills.
+Detail-oriented problem solver, proactive and collaborative.
+Ready to deliver functional and scalable web applications through effective communication and teamwork.

 ## 🌐 Socials: